jcgneto/CV/README.md

 # Research areas of interest

-Epidemiology, Ecology and Evolution *Salmonella enterica*
+Ecology and evolution Foodborne pathogens

 # Publications